 • Withdrawal from acute alcoholism

-Alprazolam (Xanax), diazepam (Valium), and lorazepam (Ativan) are commonly prescribed for anxiety disorders.
+settings.
+Midazolam (Versed) and diazepam (Valium) are used in anesthesia.
 Clonazepam (Klonopin) and clorazepate (Tranxene) are used to treat seizure disorders.
-Temazepam (Restoril) and triazolam (Halcion) are prescribed for insomnia.
-Midazolam (Versed) and diazepam (Valium) are used in anesthesia.
 Diazepam (Valium) is used as a muscle relaxant.
 Chlordiazepoxide (Librium) is used in patients undergoing alcohol withdrawal.

 Effects of Benzodiazepine Abuse